naemon/naemon.github.io/documentation/usersguide/notifications.md

 The following filters are done before a service/host notification is sent:

 * If the host / service is in a scheduled downtime no notifications are sent.
-Service notifications are also supressed if the assosiated host is in a schedule downtime.
+Service notifications are also suppressed if the associated host is in a schedule downtime.
 * If the host / service is flapping, no notifications are sent.
 * Ensure that the current state matches the &lt;<i>notification_options</i>&gt; set in the object configuration.
 * Ensure that the &lt;<i>notification_period</i>&gt; for the object is currently valid.
 If not within a valid time-period, a notification is scheduled for the next valid time present in the time period.
-* For services check that the assosiated host is in a non-ok state.
+* For services check that the associated host is in a non-ok state.
 If the host is in a non-ok state no service notification is sent.
 Instead we send a single host notification.
 * If a previous notification was sent, and the object has remained in the same non-ok state, the &lt;<i>notification_interval</i>&gt; is checked if enough time has passed.
 * For recoveries, Naemon checks whether a notification was sent about the original problem.
 If no problem notification was sent, Naemon will not send a recovery notification.